brndnmtthws/hdfs/README.md

 ### Run with Marathon

 Run the following command in the repository root to launch the docker container in your marathon install: `curl -X POST -H "Content-Type: application/json" http://<yourMarathonHost>:8080/v2/apps -d@marathon.json`

+### Configure [mesos-site.xml](conf/mesos-site.xml) with Environemnt Variables

+See [marathon.json](./marathon.json) for an example.
+Note you only need to set values you wish to override